 Additionally, goalball resident athletes also live in dedicated housing located adjacent to the Plassman Center that was made possible by generous financial support from Lions Club International Foundation, Lions District 25B, and Lions of Indiana.

 To date, 19 current and former Paralympic and National Team athletes have trained and honed their sportcraft at Turnstone.

 Now in its 75th year of service, Turnstone's mission is to empower people with disabilities to achieve their highest potential by providing one of the most comprehensive offerings of services and programs to people with disabilities and their families under one roof in the United States.
 Thanks to generous support and compassionate staff, Turnstone's legacy of advocacy and innovation continues to contribute to a world that accepts and values people based on their abilities.

-*News Release by Turnstone - Visit Fort Wayne: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Turnstone - Visit Fort Wayne).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.